XxStunner/fooji-todo-list/backend/readme.md

-# Fooji TodoList test case

-This is a test case for https://fooji.com.

-# How to install the project
+# How to install and run the back-end

 This backend it's a standard express.js setup, in order to run it you need Node.JS 16.15.1 installed (https://nodejs.org/download/release/v16.15.1/) or if you have nvm, type the following command on the /backend directory: